diarmidmackenzie/sdt-condensed/SDT-condensed.md

 #### Contact

-If you'd like to contact me about any aspect of this project, please see the contact details in my Medium profile.
+If you'd like to contact me about any aspect of this project, please see the contact details in my profile.